karnakAritra-5/-SQL-Data-Analysis-Project1/README.md

 The problems are given below:
 -- My Analysis & Findings<br>
--- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05
+-- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05 <br>

--- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-     2022
+-- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov- 2022<br>

--- Q.3 Write a SQL query to calculate the total sales (total_sale) for each category.
+-- Q.3 Write a SQL query to calculate the total sales (total_sale) for each category.<br>

 -- Q.4 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.